BVishal25/NLP-practice/README.md

 punctuation and stop words removal also comes under tokenization but it is a some specific process.
 You see, a peeled ingredients is good.
 Because the skin doesn't have the taste, all tastes are inside.
 So you know what to do.

+### Stemming
+We cut each end of the ingredients for the better